Boostcom/bl-api-v3/source/includes/25_offers_api/0_offers.md

 # <a name="offers-api"></a> Offers API

-This section describes endpoints destined for end user (e.g. for mobile apps) and work within context of (signed in) member.
+This section describes endpoints destined for end user (e.g. for mobile apps) that work only within context of (signed in) member.
 Navigate to [Offers Admin](#offers-admin) section to see docs for offers management endpoints.

 ## Introduction